thrawn01/quartz-garden/content/index.md

 ### Projects
 * [Gubernator](https://github.com/mailgun/gubernator) is a high performance rate limiting service and library written in golang and battle tested at [Mailgun](https://mailgun.com)
 * [Mailgun.com](https://mailgun.com) is a highly scalable email SaaS company which scales to billions of emails delivered each day.
-* [Hubble](https://github.com/thrawn01/hubble)is a CLI tool for managing environment variables for other CLI tools like novaclient and kubectl
+* [Hubble](https://github.com/thrawn01/hubble) is a CLI tool for managing environment variables for other CLI tools like novaclient and kubectl
 * [Mailgun Flavored GroupCache](https://github.com/mailgun/groupcache) A modified version of [group cache](https://github.com/golang/groupcache) with support for `context.Context`, [go modules](https://github.com/golang/go/wiki/Modules), and explicit key removal and expiration.
 * [Git-clip](https://github.com/thrawn01/clip) is a CLI tool used in conjunction with `git` to manage git branches, by "clipping" old branches and providing visibility into the state of you local branches at a glance.
 * [SuperRetro 16](https://play.google.com/store/apps/details?id=com.neutronemulation.super_retro_16) is a SNES emulator I wrote with a good friend and tried to form a company around.